doriancartwright/vla-action-gate-reference/README.md

 It does not include motor-driver enforcement, cryptographic actuator release tokens, ownership or custody gating, infrastructure gating, resource gating, identity or role gating, safety certification, or multi-gate actuation arbitration.

-Commercial implementations may require a separate EdgeRobotics license.
+Commercial implementations may require a separate TrustRobotics license.

 ## Intended Use